rchain/rchip-proposals/RCHIP Process Draft.md

 <strong>Feature Requestor</strong>
    </td>
    <td>
-<strong>This is someone or a group of someones who have an idea for an improvement to the RChain platform.</strong>
+<strong>This is someone or a group of someones who have an idea for an improvement to the RChain platform.
+They should complete all the information per the relevant issue template. </strong>
    </td>
   </tr>
   <tr>